-In addition, after playing the ball anywhere on the pitch, the goalkeeper is not permitted to touch it again in their half of the pitch after it has been deliberately played to them by a team-mate without an opponent playing or touching it.
+In addition, after playing the ball anywhere on the pitch, the goalkeeper is not permitted to touch it again in their own half of the pitch after it has been deliberately played to them by a team-mate without an opponent playing or touching it.
+If the goalkeeper plays the ball anywhere on the pitch and is then substituted, the goalkeeper who enters the pitch is likewise not permitted to touch the ball in their own half of the pitch after it has been deliberately played to them by a team-mate unless an opponent has played or touched it since the goalkeeping substitution.